Victim support is looking for a Children and Young People Independent Sexual Violence Advisor based in West Yorkshire.

 You will be required to attend relevant meetings and will provide regular reports to your line manager and also undertake talks and presentations to local groups and agencies on the work of Victim Support, developing networks and partnerships and increasing the role of the service in the community.
 Good IT skills, knowledge of criminal justice issues and an understanding of the effects a court appearance can have on victims and witnesses of crime are also essential.
 You will be able to communicate effectively both verbally and in writing with people from all areas of the community and be able to assist with the monitoring, evaluation and administration of written statistical reports on the project management for our external funders.

 The post is subject to successful completion of a six month probationary period.
 The successful candidate will require an enhanced Disclosure and Barring Service check and police vetting prior to commencing employment.
-As this position will require travel it is expected that you will have access to transport and a full driving licence.
+This post demands travel across West Yorkshire.

 Victim Support offers competitive rewards and benefits including pension and life assurance, 25 days annual leave (pro-rata), voluntary benefits such as season ticket loans and the opportunity to play a key role in a national charity providing world-class services to victims and witnesses and being a vital force for change.

 Applications should be explicit enough to provide good evidence against the shortlisting criteria, which are marked in the person specification.
 In order to apply, please create a profile in our website (jobs section), complete and submit an online application form.

 If the vacancy has not specified the essential criteria for shortlisting, please use this section to express how your experience and skills are relevant for the role.
 If you have the drive to make a difference within an organisation which makes a difference we look forward to hearing from you.